Jaronchai/Jaronchai/README.md

 **🐕 Hope you'll find something useful here! ⚡️**

-I usually use python to do all my coding stuff, and occasionally do things in MATLAB too.
+I usually use utility python to do all my stuff, and occasionally do things in MATLAB and VHDL too.
 I also do a little static web developments.

-This is my new account!